-Recertified hard drives are rigorously tested, and usually available at a discount.
+Recertified hard drives are rigorously tested and available at a discount.
 But making a quality purchase involves knowing what to look for.

-When it comes to purchasing HDDs, there are often tradeoffs between cost and quality.
+When it comes to purchasing hard disk drives (HDDs), there are often trade-offs between cost and quality.
 Factory recertified drives aim to offer the best of both worlds.
-Rigorously vetted, these drives have usually seen little or no previous use.
+Rigorously vetted, these drives have seen little or no previous use.
 They are also typically cheaper than devices fresh off the manufacturing line.
-What’s more, buying recertified drives is one small but important way to help mitigate the e-waste crisis.
+What’s more, buying recertified drives is one small but meaningful way to help mitigate the e-waste crisis.
 If returned drives are simply shredded, we’re all worse off.

 Who Certifies the Certifiers?